 The State Water Board sets statewide policies and plans for the implementation of state and federal laws and regulations.
 The regional water boards adopt and implement water quality control plans (basin plans), which recognize the unique characteristics of each region with regard to natural water quality; past, present, and potential beneficial uses; and water quality problems.

-The jurisdiction of the North Coast Regional Water Quality Control Board (Regional Water Board) extends from the California-Oregon state line southerly, to the southern boundary of the watershed of the Estero de San Antonio and Stemple Creek in Marin and Sonoma counties, and encompasses all basins draining into the Pacific Ocean, including Lower Klamath Lake and Lost River basins.
+The jurisdiction of the North Coast Regional Water Quality Control Board (North Coast Water Board) extends from the California-Oregon state line southerly, to the southern boundary of the watershed of the Estero de San Antonio and Stemple Creek in Marin and Sonoma counties, and encompasses all basins draining into the Pacific Ocean, including Lower Klamath Lake and Lost River basins.

-The Regional Water Board is a seven member decision-making body, appointed by the Governor and confirmed by the State Senate.
+The North Coast Water Board is a seven member decision-making body, appointed by the Governor and confirmed by the State Senate.
 The Board holds regular meetings at different locations throughout the North Coast Region.
-The day-to-day work of the Regional Water Board is carried out by civil service staff, both technical and administrative, under the direction of an Executive Officer appointed by the Board.
+The day-to-day work of the North Coast Water Board is carried out by civil service staff, both technical and administrative, under the direction of an Executive Officer appointed by the Board.

 Function and Objectives of the Basin Plan

 The North Coast Basin Plan is designed to provide a definitive program of actions to preserve and enhance water quality and protect beneficial uses of all regional waters.
 The Basin Plan addresses many factors and activities, which may affect water quality.
-It includes actions to be taken by the State Water Board and the Regional Water Board.
+It includes actions to be taken by the State Water Board and the North Coast Water Board.

 Specifically, the Basin Plan: